giovanni-dm/Sogeti-Web_UI-Testing/README.md

 7. Run the tests

-Notes: The second test case fails in any case because some field is required but not specified in the task description. (eg."company")
+Notes: The second test case fails in any case because some field is required but not specified in the task description. (eg."company").
+The issue is at specification level.